UM-A2SRL/AePW3-LDWG/01_2022_SciTech_Riso_Cesnik/02_Models_Beam/README.txt

 K34 - out-of-plane-in-plane-bending coupling

 For details about how these properties were obtained, see Riso and Cesnik, AIAA SciTech Forum, 2021 & 2022.

+Plots of the properties are given in Appendix of Riso and Cesnik, AIAA SciTech Forum, 2022 and Riso and Cesnik, Journal of Aircraft, 2022, under revision.

+The properties are also available for download from the AePW3-LDWG website.